gaddo/verify-queue/README.md

 This is an experiment to formally verify a single producer / single consumer fifo queue.

-The use case I have in mind is the communication between two processor with some sared memory; in my instance it is the main ARM V8 core and the pru of the arm 335x of the Beaglebone Black.
+The use case I have in mind is the communication between two processor with some shared memory; in my instance it is the main ARM V8 core and the PRU of the arm 335x of the Beaglebone Black.

 I will use [Spin]http://spinroot.com/spin/whatispin.html with a simplified model of my queue.